PinaAppleG/CS8803_finalproject/report.md

+Nicholas Robinson

+Yosef Hoffman

+Zachary Bienenfeld

+##AI for Robotics: Final Project

 #Introduction
 We had two approaches to solving the final project.
 The first approach was by using a Kalman Filter to track the trajectory of the robot over from the time that it leaves the frame and calculate the next 60 frames.
 The second approach that we took was that of a Particle Filter.
 The application of Kalman Filter to our scenario at hand is intuitive.
 Applying a Particle Filter requires a little bit of imagination but the results were significant.

+We tested our results by trimming the inputs by 60 frames (1739 frames instead of 1799) and testing the expected result against the actual 60 ending frames.
+We created two gauges for our accuracy.
+The first was an accuracy test as specified by the instructions for calculating the best score (Pythagorean theorem).
+This allowed us to gauge an objective score of how our algorithms were performing.
+However, the score itself was insufficient in gaining an understanding of where our robot was actually going and where it was deviating from its expected path.
+For that, we implemented a GUI which would pop up after a run through an input and would show the expected path versus the actual path plotted on a graph.
 #Overview
 ###Kalman Filter
 The Kalman Filter approach is the more classical approach to the question.
 Being that we have the previous movements, we can use a Kalman Filter to find a most likely next move as a Gaussian.
 There are two challenges which the Kalman Filter can be applied to resolve.
 The first is the 1 dimensional velocity of the robot.
 As the robot moves across the board it accelerates.
 When it crashes into the wall it is then slowed down and will once again gain momentum as it is free to roam.
 The second challenge is accounting for the 2 dimentional curving of the robot.